-One of the best parts about my job is that I’m always learning.
-Some of these posts are meant more for writers, in which I go over the publishing process or give examples of different writing techniques and tricks.
-Sometimes I write for editors, sharing new and old nuances and histories of the English language.
+One of the best parts about our job is that we’re always learning.
+Some of these posts are meant more for writers, in which we go over the publishing process or give examples of different writing techniques and tricks.
+Sometimes we write for editors, sharing new and old nuances and histories of the English language.
 Most often, these posts are both writers and editors.

 Most recent posts